Uber now gives passengers ride credits for buying stuff through Cargo’s in-car commerce platform

 Marketplace

-However, the main thrust of today’s news is that Cargo is going deeper into e-commerce with a broader marketplace that sells up to five curated products each week through a “daily deals” offering.
-At launch, this includes a Nintendo Switch, Amazon Echo, and Away luggage — and riders can earn 10% cashback to redeem against future Uber rides or Cargo store purchases.
-So a $300 Nintendo Switch purchase, for example, would garner the rider a $30 credit for Uber or Cargo.
+However, the main thrust of today’s news is that Cargo is going deeper into ecommerce with a marketplace that sells up to five curated products each week through a “daily deals” offering.
+At launch, this includes Nintendo Switch, Amazon Echo, and Away luggage — and riders can earn 10% cashback to use on future Uber rides or Cargo store purchases.
+A $300 Nintendo Switch purchase, for example, would garner the rider a $30 credit.

-It’s worth noting that the cashback applies to all goods purchased, whether that’s a Snickers bar bought in-car or a larger consumer product that’s delivered later.
+It’s worth noting that the cashback applies to all goods purchased, from a Snickers bar to a larger consumer product that’s delivered later.

 Bigger items bought as a “daily deal” through the app are not available on the spot — they are shipped by Cargo from a nearby warehouse to the rider’s home.